agiledev-students-fall2023/2-git-workflow-practice-SiyuBi/README.md

 That is, while there is value in the items on the right, we value the items on the left more.

+---Chih-Lun's comment--
+Its absolutely important for us to remember the fundamentals of agile development when we are learning agile concepts.